OffCourse/offcourse-documentation-middleman/readme.md

 # Offcourse Info Site

 This is the repository for the Offcourse informational site.
-With this site we hope to present ourselves, and contribute to the discourse on online learning.
+With this site we hope to present ourselves and contribute to the discourse on online learning.

 The site is running at [Offcourse.io](offcourse.io)